pawy/Gladdress_PHP_Lib/README.md

 How to use
 ----------

-Instantiate the GladdressProfile Class
+_Instantiate the GladdressProfile Class and retrieve the data_

 ```
 $gladdressProfile = new GladdressProfile('046632BC-8B3A-485D-8213-9527132C97C9');
 ```

-Request available fields of the profile
+_Request available fields of the profile_

 See http://gladdress.com/Documentation/Fields for a complete list of available fields